algoriffic/lsa4solr/README.md

 components.

 This first version requires that the number of clusters and the reduced rank be supplied by the user.
-There are two modes to the algorithm - local and distributed.
-In local mode, matrix algebra is performed in memory therefore only small document sets will work.
-In distributed mode, decomposition is done using Apache Mahout.
-This mode is more appropriate for large document sets.
+Decomposition is performed using the DistributedLanczosSolver from Apache Mahout on a Hadoop cluster.
+After decomposition of the term-document matrix, the reduced rank document vectors are clusters using k-means clustering also from Apache Mahout.

 Development goals include determining the optimal number of clusters, optimizing the reduced rank, etc.